Experience-Monks/jam3-lesson-asyncjs/lessons/5-Promises/index.md

 })
 ```

 In this case obviously a promise is not returned by then `.then` callback but rather just an image.
-Since it's not a promise the value is simply passed to the next `.then` statement where set the `left` css property. (there's really no reason to pass an image and set the style but it's here for example).
+Since it's not a promise the value is simply passed to the next `.then` statement where we set the `left` css property. (there's really no reason to pass an image and set the style but it's here for example).

 The `.catch` statement is interesting in that if any of the promises fail in the `.then` chain then the catch statement will be called and the `.then` chain will not proceed.